 A Digital Solution for Post-Pandemic Parking Enforcement

-As cities begin to re-open and parking operations return to normal, many are beginning to resume enforcement activities.
+As cities begin to re-open and parking operations return to normal, many are beginning to resume parking enforcement activities.
 While cities enter full revenue recovery mode, many are looking for ways to save money and future proof their enforcement and parking operations.
-A digital enforcement solution can help cities earn back lost revenue, operate more efficiently, adapt to decreased staff, increase compliance and plan for the future.
+A digital parking enforcement solution can help cities earn back lost revenue, operate more efficiently, adapt to decreased staff, increase parking compliance and plan for the future.

 Earn lost revenue through ad-hoc letter sending

 Passport’s digital enforcement solution allows users to send ad-hoc letters which helps streamline back-end operations and save time by providing pre-built templates with the appropriate citation information to send letters on demand.
 As you return to normal processes, this feature allows you to send letters to violators offering them a discount to pay their citation in a certain period of time.
 For instance, you could send a letter for all citations in the month of June offering $5 off to pay a citation on time.
 This will not only help you earn lost revenue, but will also entice recipients to actually pay the citation in a timely manner ultimately helping increase payment compliance.